Color Vision Deficiencies

 You can also check colormax.org and take a color vision test online

-Other FAA-approved methods include Richmond-HRR, 4th Edition, Keystone View Telebinocular, Titmus Testers, Optec 2000, ACO-HRR, 2nd 1-11, Dvorine 2nd Edition, Farnsworth Lantern (available at PacMed First Hill Clinic near downtown Seattle).
+The previous tests included the following no longer approved tests: Richmond-HRR, 4th Edition, Keystone View Telebinocular, Titmus Testers, Optec 2000, ACO-HRR, 2nd 1-11, Dvorine 2nd Edition, Farnsworth Lantern (available at PacMed First Hill Clinic near downtown Seattle).

 The FAA has a very specific method by which they will approve a pilot's color vision.
 For considerably more detail about this process, please visit the FAA Dispositions Page.